jmandel/fhircast-docs/docs/content-sharing-research.md

 ```

 ##### [FHIR resource]-open Event Example
-The event distributed by the Hub includes a meta section in the anchor context object (in this case a DiagnosticReport) with a versionId which will be used by subscribers to make subsequent DiagnosticReport-update requests.
+The event distributed by the Hub includes a meta section in the anchor context object (in this case a DiagnosticReport) with a `versionId` which will be used by subscribers to make subsequent [`[FHIR resource]-update`](#fhir-resource-update) requests.
 ```
 {
   "timestamp": "2020-09-07T14:58:45.988Z",